About the Sony Cyber-shot® DSC-RX100 VII

 Image Sensor: The camera is equipped with a 1.0-type stacked CMOS image sensor with back-illumination technology for better light collection and a wider ISO sensitivity range.
 This 13.2 x 8.8mm (1") 20.1MP Exmor RS CMOS image sensor with approximately 20.9-million total pixels and 20.2-million effective pixels and a native 3:2 aspect ratio.
 Paired with the image sensor is the high speed BIONZ X image processor.

 Lens: The camera is equipped with newly-designed Carl Zeiss Vario-Sonnar T* (T-star) 8x zoom lens.
 It has a focal length of 9-72mm (35mm equivalent 24-200mm) and a 3:2 aspect ratio.
 The aperture range is F2.8-11.0 in wide angle and F4.5-11.0 in telephoto.
-The lens features 8 aspherical lens elements with 13 aspherical faces for maximum resolution and edge-to-edge clarity and contrast across the entire zoom range.
+The lens features 4 AA (advanced aspherical) lens elements, and two ED (Extra-low Dispersion) elements for maximum resolution and edge-to-edge clarity and contrast across the entire zoom range.

-Shutter Types: The RX100 VI offers both a mechanical shutter and an electronic shutter.
+Shutter Types: The RX100 VII offers both a mechanical shutter and an electronic shutter.
 The Shutter Type settings are as follows:

 - Auto: The shutter type is automatically switched based on the shooting conditions and shutter speed.